 Q: What kind of resources do I get with my sandbox?

-A: Your private OpenShift environment includes three projects (namespaces) and a resource quota of 7 GB RAM, 15GB storage.
+A: Your private OpenShift environment includes two projects (namespaces) and a resource quota of 7 GB RAM, 15GB storage.
 The two namespaces can be used to emulate "development" and "stage" phases for your application.

 Q: How long can my pods run in the sandbox?